-Figure 19 shows a digitally programmable upper/lower limit detector using the two DACs in the AD5302/AD5312/AD5322.
-The upper and lower limits for the test are loaded to DACs A and B, which, in turn, set the limits on the CMP04.
-If the signal at the $V{\rm IN}$ input is not within the programmed window, an LED will indicate the fail condition.
+Figure 43 shows a digitally programmable upper-/lower-limit detector using the two DACs in the AD5302/AD5312/AD5322.
+The upper and lower limits for the test are loaded to DAC A and DAC B, which, in turn, set the limits on the CMP04.
+If the signal at the $V{\rm IN}$ input is not within the programmed window, an LED indicates the fail condition.